Disability Strategy and Action Plan 2018-20

 Disability Confident Recruiter

-Through our partnership with Australian Network on Disability (AND) the NDIA are now an accredited Disability Confident Recruiter (external), and in doing so, we confidently recruit talent from diverse groups, including people with disability.
+Through our partnership with Australian Network on Disability (AND) the NDIA are now an accredited Disability Confident Recruiter (external), (External website) and in doing so, we confidently recruit talent from diverse groups, including people with disability.

 We make appropriate adjustments to the recruitment process for all candidates and provide an excellent candidate experience to all applicants.